Callao, the first port of Peru

 - 7) Where to get tours to Callao?

-In the Miguel Grau square, the main one in the city, you can get the main tours to the Palomino islands, the Real Felipe fortress or other tourist destinations.
+In the Miguel Grau square, the main square in the city, you can get the main tours to the Palomino islands, the Real Felipe fortress or other tourist destinations.

 - 8) What other tourist attractions can I visit?

-In addition to the Real Felipe fortress, the Palomino islands or the faces of Atahualpa, you can visit the Abtao underwater museum, the Peruvian Naval Museum, the mother church of Callao or the Cantolao spa.
+In addition to the Real Felipe fortress, the Palomino islands or the faces of Atahualpa, you can visit the Abtao underwater museum, the Naval Museum of Peru, the main church of Callao or the Cantolao spa.